zhusophia/zhusophia/README.md

 - Learn with/from my friends.
 I geniunely know so many amazing coders and I'm constantly inspired by their work ethic and the cool projects they have!

 Goals:
-- Finish my Big Five project.
-I want to continue doing research and adding my findings onto the 'Beyond the Dataset' page.
-- I want to do analyze something using SQL, likely some sort of business data?
-TBD.
+- Learn and complete a project with SQL, likely some sort of business data? -> Started :D

 ## Other
 Still curious?
 Learn more on my website: https://zhusophia.github.io